Bioconductor/bioconductor.org/content/about/awards.md

 will be advertised on the conference website, Bioconductor social media platforms, and support site forums.

-2021 Awards now accepting nominations: Please fill out this [nomination form](https://forms.gle/d9PyAjAw62yVKxjL8)
+2021 Awards nominations phase is over.
+Please check back next year to nominate qualified candidates for 2022.
+The Bioc2021 Awards will be announced during the annual conference in August.

 # FAQ